nathanae1/final_project/README.md

 ## Day 4:
 I spent most of today trying to figure out how to best report the distributional differences that splitting the data creates.
+T-tests are the be the most consistent way to compare the distributions as of right now, but I am leaving other metrics in to make the scoring function more generalizable.